dadit97/Razorback-Project/Documentation/Documentation.md

 After the replacing another problem arised, the motor driver.
-The driver chosen was the classic L298N, basically the standard for  Arduino-powered moving projects.
+The driver chosen was the classic L298N, basically the standard for<br> Arduino-powered moving projects.

 |**L298N**||